GZWQ/Awesome-Long-Tailed/README.md

 [DropLoss for Long-Tail Instance Segmentation](https://arxiv.org/pdf/2104.06402.pdf) (AAAI 2021) [Code](https://github.com/timy90022/DropLoss)

+> Unlike EQL, the proposed solution tries to remove the supression from background classes.

 [Image-Level or Object-Level?
 A Tale of Two Resampling Strategies for Long-Tailed Detection](https://arxiv.org/pdf/2104.05702.pdf) (ICML 2021) [Code](https://github.com/NVlabs/RIO)

 > Bi-level sampling.
 Repeat factor sampling (RFS) is used for image-level sampling.
 As for the object-level sampling, they propose a memory bank to store (feat, bbx) of tail classes so that more tail objects can be sampled during each batch.